mahmoudparsian/big-data-mapreduce-course/proposal/proposed-change-to-the-graduate-bulletin.md

 MapReduce fundamentals to solve big data problems (such as ETL, transformations and analytics, and basics of machine learning and streaming).

+	Introduce Big Data concepts and role of MapReduce paradigm, Apache Spark, and Amazon Athena in enabling data analytics and Business Intelligence.
+Todays useful data has velocity, variety and volume.
+SQL databases do not scale-out and are not fit to handle the new data requirements.
+Term Big Data was coined to solve the emerging data problems.
+This course is about Big Data and its role in carrying out modern business intelligence for actionable insight to address new business needs.